programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 Folium requires attribution for map tiles (the underlying visual representation of the map).
 It supports a wide array of tiles; see the [Leaflet gallery](https://leaflet-extras.github.io/leaflet-providers/preview/) for examples, along with values for `tiles=` and `attr=`.

 Folium has [default values](https://python-visualization.github.io/folium/modules.html) for many of its parameters.
-Because I find the default zoom level (`zoom_start = 10`) too large to show the continental USA well, the zoom level is set to 5.
+Because I find the default zoom level (`zoom_start = 10`) too large to show the continental USA well, the zoom level is set to 5 in the function below.

 The following code block defines a Python function that initializes a map object, with the required attribution information, the center of the map, and a zoom level of 5.
 It returns a `Map object`.